sebelga/gstore-node/README.md

 #### list()
 Shortcut for listing the entities.
 For complete control (pagination, start, end...) use the above gcloud queries.
 List queries are meant to quickly list entites with predefined settings.
-Currently it support the following settings:
+Currently it support the following parameters:
 - limit
 - order
 - select